umasreeram/fraud-detection-page.github.io/README.md

 There are 2 ways to handle this:

-1. Over sampling : Duplication or replication of examples from minority class
+1. Oversampling : Duplication or replication of examples from minority class
-2. Under sampling : Restrained choosing of examples from the majority class
+2. Undersampling : Restrained choosing of examples from the majority class

 Random oversampling increases the likelihood of overfitting for the minority class as we end up making exact repplications of minority class examples.
 Oversampling can also bring in bias into the system because it gets restrained in the examples taught to it lessening its ability to generalize to a standard dataset.[[6]](https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification/)